Dudley Wright I: A Brief Introduction

 As I discovered whilst searching the archives of the Catholic Guild of Israel, at some point in the early 1930s, Wright embraced Roman Catholicism.
 At around the same time, he drifted away from Freemasonry, perhaps because, as Robert Gilbert has noted, the “esoteric school” of Masonic research that William Westcott represented – and which Dudley Wright also favoured – had fallen “beyond the pale” by the 1930s (See R. A. Gilbert, “William Wynn Westcott and the Esoteric School of Masonic Research,” Ars Quatuor Coronatorum 100, 1987: 6).
 Wright’s membership of the Wellesley Lodge ceased in 1931, and his membership of the Eccleston Lodge was terminated in 1932, as a result of non-payment of fees.
 The newspaper that he founded, the Masonic News, also folded in 1931.
 Wright joined the Catholic Guild of Israel on 28 October 1933 (according to the Guild’s membership logbook).
 His transition from Freemasonry to the Catholic Guild of Israel (an organisation dedicated to the conversion of Jews, and which regularly repeated antisemitic myths and stereotypes), was marked by a sudden inversion in his discourse about Jews and Catholicism.
 His discourse had previously been critical of Catholicism, Christian theological ideas such as the Trinity, and Catholic anti-Masonry, and positive about Jews and Judaism.
 From 1934 to 1938, he praised Catholicism, defended the concept of the Trinity, and repeated antisemitic stereotypes of Jewish usury and power, and the myth of a Jewish conspiracy bent on destroying Christian civilisation, in publications managed by the Catholic Guild of Israel (and in unpublished manuscripts held in the Catholic Guild of Israel archives).
 He also caricatured the Talmud and Jewish literature as venomously anti-Christian (link for more on the anti-Judaism of Dudley Wright).

 In the early 1940s, Wright abandoned Catholicism and the Catholic Guild of Israel, returned to the Ahmadiyya movement, and readopted the name Muhammad Sadiq Dudley Wright.
 When he returned to the Ahmadiyya branch of Islam, he became a very regular contributor to the Islamic Review, contributing twenty-two articles from 1944 to 1948.
-Significantly, closely following Ahmadiyyan non-sectarianism, Dudley Wright’s antisemitic representations of Jews disappeared from his discourse after he returned to the Ahmadiyya movement, and he observed that Jews and Muslims were alike in believing in the “eternal unity” of God.
-As he had in the 1910s and 1920s, he argued that all religious systems have truth at their foundation, and he concluded that Islam was distinctive in that it recognized the wisdom and truth of the prophets and founders of all religions.
+Significantly, Dudley Wright’s negative representations of Jews and Judaism disappeared from his discourse after he returned to Islam and the Ahmadiyya movement, and he observed that Jews and Muslims were alike in believing in the “eternal unity” of God.
+As he had in the 1910s and 1920s, he argued that all religious systems have truth at their foundation, and he concluded that Islam was distinctive in that it recognised the wisdom and truth of the prophets and founders of all religions.

 Did Dudley Wright find in the Ahmadiyya movement the peace and answers that he sought?
 Perhaps in the final analysis, the “truth” that he sought, that most enchanting of ideas, a universal foundation at the heart of all religion, was less important than the journey he experienced searching for it.
 Islam was the only religion Dudley Wright ever re-embraced, and it is thus tempting to believe that before he passed away in 1949, he was satisfied that his spiritual journey had brought him home.